seansovine/rust_ffi_learning/README.md

 ## Rust example

-The file[`src/main.rs`](src/main.rs) has a basic example that calls a C function through the Rust FFI that returns a struct containing a function pointer that depends on arguments of the function call.
-It then calls the C function pointer from within Rust.
-The struct that is returned from the C function includes a pointer to a cleanup function that calls the libc `free` function to delete the memory allocated for the struct.
+The file[`src/main.rs`](src/main.rs) has a basic example that calls a C function through the Rust FFI.
+The function that is called returns a struct, which itself contains a function pointer that depends on arguments of the function call.
+The Rust program then procides an API that calls the C function pointer.
+The struct that is returned from the C function also includes a pointer to a cleanup function that calls the libc `free` function, to delete the memory allocated for the struct.
 This allows memory allocated by the C code to be effectively freed from within Rust.
-Rust wrappers for the FFI-linked C functions are defined in [`src/ffi.rs`](src/ffi.rs).
+The Rust wrappers for FFI-linked C functions are defined in [`src/ffi.rs`](src/ffi.rs).

 ## Example C library